 Encapsulate, but Do Not Coddle

 Many architects prefer to detail architecture up front, before the development team is fully engaged on a project.
 While the typical intent is to reduce uncertainty and thrashing before too many costly resources are involved, this action is often seen by the development team as an attempt to reduce its role on a project to that of an automaton that churns out predefined modules with little-to-no creative thought.
-The authors believe that too much upfront architecture is a form of over-specification, and that over- specification of design details to developers is a form of coddling.
+Too much upfront architecture is a form of over-specification, and over- specification of design details to developers is a form of coddling.
 Over-specification of internal component details creates inflexible boundaries and results in brittle software—something with which, as an architect, you are likely tasked.
 The development team will be inappropriately constrained, perhaps even insulted, by this approach.

 However, a blank slate is no better.
 It is also dangerous to under-specify a system.
 With no boundaries and no intentional architecture, a design is destined to suffer from the implementation of suboptimal and localized decisions by both domain experts and developers.
 Keeping the development team all moving in the same direction as it seeks to distill the model and code itself is not easy.
 One way to connect the domain model to business drivers and ensure that the team is aware of the value of what it is delivering is for the architect to lead in the creation and communication of a domain-vision statement that elucidates the core domain and its value8.